Debiased calibration estimation using generalized entropy in survey sampling: Methodology

 and $\hat{\bm \lambda} = (\hat{\bm \lambda}_1^\T, \hat{\lambda}_2)^{\T}$ satisfy the KKT conditions in (\ref{eq:KKT}).
 Let $g(\mathcal V) = \{ g(\omega): \omega \in \mathcal V\}$ and $\Lambda_A = \big\{\bm \lambda: \bm \lambda^\T \bm z_i \in g(\mathcal V) \mbox{ \ for all \ } i \in A \big\}$.
 Let $F(u) = - G(g^{-1}(u)) + g^{-1}(u) u$ for $u \in g(\mathcal V)$ be the convex conjugate function of $G(\omega)$, and $f(u) = d F(u)/ d u$ be the first-order derivative of $F(\omega)$.
 By the chain rule, we can obtain $f(u) = g^{-1}(u)$ for $u \in g(\mathcal V)$.
 It is shown in the SM that $\Lambda_A$ is non-empty and the solution to (\ref{eq:KKT}) can be obtained by the optimization problem

 as $n, N \to \infty$.
-While $\bm \omega$ is $n$-dimensional, $\bm \lambda$ is $(p + 1)$-dimensional, which implies that the dual problem in \eqref{dual} is easier to compute compared to the primal problem of \eqref{prob}. {Thanks to the existence of the solution to \eqref{dual} with probability approaching to 1 ($w.p.a.1$), this implies that $\Omega_A$ is non-empty and the solution to \eqref{prob} exists $w.p.a.1$.}
+Thanks to the existence of the solution to \eqref{dual} with probability approaching to 1 ($w.p.a.1$), this implies that $\Omega_A$ is non-empty and the solution to \eqref{prob} exists $w.p.a.1$.
+Solving the dual problem in \eqref{dual}, which involves only $p+1$ parameters, offers computational advantages over the $n$-dimensional primal problem of \eqref{prob}.